KIT-HYD/geostatistics_lecture/exercises/univariate/README.md

 # Univariate statistics

-This exercise is a short collection of important metrics, concepts and tools needed to dive into geostatistics.
+This exercise is a collection of important metrics, concepts and tools that are helpful to dive into geostatistics.

-*Note:* These tasks are most fun when you split up into two groups and run task 2 against the code of the other group.
+*Note:* These tasks are even more fun when you split up into two groups and run task 2 against the code of the other group.

 ## Task 1

 Matlab/Octave are great as they offer a lot of pre-built functions.
 Especially for statistics.
-Calculating a arithmetric mean, standard deviation, variance and a histogram of the sample stored in an array `x` is as easy as:
+Calculating a arithmetic mean, standard deviation, variance and a histogram of the sample stored in an array `x` is as easy as:

 ```Matlab